zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 # Introduction

+**Update: The official Wabbajack is back so this will no longer be supported unless Vish deletes it again**

 Please read everything carefully (both this readme and any pages to Viva New Vegas that are linked), you can **NOT** skip steps and expect your game to function as it should!
 Please read [here](https://vivanewvegas.moddinglinked.com/intro.html) for an overview of the modlist along with its requirements and recommended specs.

 # Requirements